kapusta/pzgps/README.md

 ### Preact
 Currently the [Preact](https://preactjs.com/) version of the front end has the most code/features/effort.

 Run the webserver with `npm start`.
-There is also code linting configured using eslint which you can run with `npm run lint`.

 Note the `packages/pzgps-preact/src/lib/conf.js` file, which should be modified to match your pizero's name on your network.
 You can change your pizro's name by logging into the pizero, then...
 * `raspi-config`